-The task is daunting and more than we could ever accomplish on our own.
-The good news is that when Christ gave us our mission He made full provision for the execution of the work, and took upon Himself the responsibility for its success.
+When Christ gave us our mission He made full provision for the execution of the work and took upon Himself the responsibility for its success.
 So long as we obey His word, and work in connection with Him, we cannot fail.
 We are to go to all nations, to the farthest parts of the habitable globe, but know that Jesus’ presence will be there.
 We can work in faith and confidence, for the time will never come when God will forsake us.

 Right now, you are fully equipped to reach someone and bring that person one step closer to Jesus.
 You can do this because God calls you and enables you and it is His will that you do this.
 As you go about your Father’s business He will continue to use you and equip you to do more and more for Him.
 But you have to start now, where you are.
 If you wait, you will be waiting forever.

 Jesus did not only give us a mission, He guarantees our success, as we do what He has called us to do.

 Jesus’ commission to the disciples included all the believers.
 It includes all believers in Christ to the end of time.
 It is a fatal mistake to suppose that the work of saving souls depends alone on the ordained minister.
 All who receive the good news are responsible for sharing it with those around them.
 All who receive the life of Christ are ordained to work for the salvation of their fellow men and women.
 It was for this work that the church was established, and all who take upon themselves its sacred vows are thereby pledged to be co-workers with Christ.
 (The Desire of Ages page 822)

 It is vital to notice that it is in doing Christ's work that we have the promise of His presence.
 Go make disciples of all the nations, He said; “and lo, I am with you always, even to the end of the age.”
 (Matthew 28:20 NKJV) Accepting the mission is one of the first conditions of receiving His power.